 - community education through our annual Demand an End to Demand men-led pledge campaigns.

 Modern Day slavery victimises the most vulnerable, and there are more slaves today than there have been ever before in history.

 There are currently 48 million known slaves in the world, and 85% of them are women and children.

-According to UNICEF, every year, 2 million children are trafficked, enslaved, sold and exploited.
+According to UNICEF; every year, 2 million children are trafficked, enslaved, sold and exploited.

 As a developed country in a developing region, Australia has a responsibility to ensure we are part of the solution - and not part of the problem.

-Gender-based violence and exploitation the sex industry is a serious problem.
+Gender-based violence and exploitation in the sex industry is a serious problem.
 In fact, it is gender-based and sexual violence social norms that lead to the normalisation of the commodification of flesh.
 This includes the renting of women’s and children’s bodies for sex.